ITNCNitra/itncnitra.github.io/README.md

 ```

 ### Setup Project Folder
-- On your desktop, create a new folder named **"ITNC (anything you want)"**
+1. On your desktop, create a new folder named **"ITNC (anything you want)"**
-- In the folder path bar, type **cmd** and press Enter
+2. Open the folder and in the folder path bar, type **cmd** and press Enter
-- Once Command Prompt opens, clone the Repository and open the folder in Visual Studio Code:
+3. Once Command Prompt opens, clone the Repository and open the folder in Visual Studio Code:
     ```bash
     git clone https://github.com/ITNCNitra/itncnitra.github.io.git
     cd itncnitra.github.io
     code .
     ```
-- Open integrated terminal in Visual Studio Code from the terminal bar at the top
+4. Open new terminal in Visual Studio Code from the terminal bar at the top
-- pull `docs/` submodules files:
+5. Pull `docs/` submodules files:
     ```
     git submodule update --remote --rebase
     ```
-- sync local with remote (github):
+5. **Optional:** sync local files with remote (github):
     ```
     git fetch origin
     git pull